Differences Between WordPress and Joomla

 Head to Head Comparison Between WordPress and Joomla (Infographics)

 Below is the Top 6 comparison Between WordPress vs Joomla

 Key Differences Between WordPress and Joomla

 let us discuss some of the major Difference Between WordPress vs Joomla:

 - WordPress is an online and open-source website creation tool written in PHP language, whereas Joomla is written in PHP language, which uses Object-Oriented Programming (OOP) techniques and software design patterns.

 - Only MySQL is supported by WordPress exclusively, but Joomla supports many other databases like MySQL, MS SQL, PostgreSQL, etc.

-- WordPress does not support multiple languages features out of the box, whereas Joomla will support out of the box capability to handle a multilingual website.
+- WordPress does not support multiple language features out of the box, whereas Joomla will support out-of-the-box capability to handle a multilingual website.

 - WordPress installation is very easy with a five-minute install, whereas Joomla installation takes a little more time compared to WordPress.

 Following is the Comparison Table Between WordPress vs Joomla